BottyGPT / DocsGPT deployment story

 8. Phase 5: Configuration and branding

-- apiHost / apiKey — Same on both sites; keep keys in env, not in repo.
+- apiHost / apiKey — Same assistant backend on both sites; the docs site widget config lives in

-theme: 'light'or'dark'; considerrespectPrefersColorSchemeif you add a small wrapper later. - Copy — Set
+theme: 'light'or'dark'; considerrespectPrefersColorSchemeif we add a small wrapper later. - Copy — Set

-title,description,heroTitle,heroDescriptionto reflect “Manny Roy Consulting” and that answers are from your content; use hero text for light disclaimers. - Avatar / button icon — Optional: set
+title,description,heroTitle,heroDescriptionto reflect “Manny Roy Consulting” and that answers are grounded in our site content; use hero text for any light disclaimers. - Avatar / button icon — Optional: set

-avatarandbuttonIconto your logo or icon URLs. - showSources — Keep
+avatarandbuttonIconto our logo or icon URLs. - showSources — Keep

 trueso users can verify answers.